apify/apify-ts/docs/upgrading/upgrading_v3.md

 ## Session cookie method renames

-Previously, if you wanted to get or add cookies for the session that would be used for the request, you had to call `session.getPuppeteerCookies()` or `session.setPuppeteerCookies()`.
-Since this method could be used for any of our crawlers, not just PuppeteerCrawler, the methods have been renamed to `session.getCookies()` and `session.setCookies()` respectively.
+Previously, if we wanted to get or add cookies for the session that would be used for the request, we had to call `session.getPuppeteerCookies()` or `session.setPuppeteerCookies()`.
+Since this method could be used for any of our crawlers, not just `PuppeteerCrawler`, the methods have been renamed to `session.getCookies()` and `session.setCookies()` respectively.
 Otherwise, their usage is exactly the same!

 ## Memory storage